Chihiro Art Museum Tokyo

 Note:Extended hours during Golden Week and summer.
 Closed in between exhibitions, over the New Year holidays, and February.
 Open on a public holiday Monday and closed the following day.

-Adults ¥1000, Seniors over 65 and University Students ¥800, High school students and under free, Persons with Disability Certificated + 1 Companion free.
+Adults ¥1000; Seniors 65 & Over, University Students ¥800; High School Students and Under, Persons with Disability Certificates + 1 Companion free.